It’s remarkable how when you’re in line at a coffee shop, everyone in line goes out of their way to not look at each other.

 Which reminded me of sales teams and the SDR career path.
 If you have a sales floor with the common goal of selling lots of software and making money akin to the strangers in line at the coffee shop, that behaviour can dramatically impact how your organization performs.

 Setting the behaviour of your organization ultimately comes from leadership, but Enablement is in a unique position to influence that behaviour.
 The sales skills you enforce within an organization can directly affect how the team behaves: is it a team of individuals aiming to hit targets with little interaction with each other (like strangers in a coffee shop), or is it a team of inclusion, sharing, and support?

 A coffee shop environment can cause a lot of missed quarters and team turnover.
 Most of the sales team gets frustrated and ends up going through the motions until they find a better gig and leave.
 Through inaction, you allow yourself to get complacent.
 Through complacency, you become isolated.
 Through isolation, you become stagnant.
 And stagnant salespeople are not successful.

 To be successful, one must be in a constant state of activity, growth, and evolution.
 And an environment where everyone stays independent of each other doesn’t foster success.
 Successful sales organizations are in an environment that is the exact opposite of a coffee shop.

 A sales leader once asked me if I thought people were born with sales acumen, or if those skills could be taught.
-I strongly believe that salesperson training is something anyone can go through and become a great rep - but they have to be willing to adopt those skills they learn.
+I strongly believe that training for sales reps is something anyone can go through and become a great rep - but they have to be willing to adopt those skills they learn.